-As discussed with our product owner, Dr. Bigelow, the team should focus on trying to achieve one of two goals: a printer with a functioning NDE scan, or a printer that can print. both of these will require similar deliverables.
+As discussed with our product owner, Dr. Bigelow, the team should focus on trying to achieve one of two goals: a printer with a functioning NDE scan, or a printer that can print.
+Both of these will require similar deliverables.
 The main difference being which function gets more effort to be completed.
 It is our understanding that this senior design project will be continued in future years.
+As a team, we are currently focusing getting the printer to print objects first.
+We feel that this is logical, as it will be much easier to test the evaluation component if the printer is able to evaluate which it is printing.